tosuki/homelabs/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Tools

+The `tools` directory contains a collection of utilities for managing the homelab environment, primarily for Windows systems.

+**Contents:**

+*   `homelabs.bat`: A batch script for managing various homelab tasks.

+*   `pkill.bat`: A batch script for terminating processes.